 Our technology goals for St. Francis of Assisi graduates are:

 Technology integration occurs in all areas of learning on campus.
 We currently offer a 1:1 iPad take home program in 5th, 6th, 7th and 8th grade.
-3rd and 4th grade each share a cart of 30 iPads, 1st and 2nd grade each have 10 iPads per classroom, and Pre-school, Pre-K share a cart of 15 iPads.
+4th grade has a 1:1 at school program, 1st and 2nd and 3rd grade each have 15 iPads per classroom, Kindergarten has a set of 15 iPads and Pre-school/Pre-K share a cart of 10 iPads.

 Students receive instruction through Common Sense Media resources.
-All iPads have Mosyle Device Manager, a mobile device management system, installed with Diocesan multi-level filtering and pre-approved applications.
-1:1 iPads are monitored 24/7 and students and parents sign an Acceptable Use Policy to ensure partnership and safety compliance.
+All iPads have Mosyle, a mobile device management system, installed with Diocesan multi-level filtering and pre-approved educational applications.
+1:1 iPads are monitored 24/7 and students and parents sign an Acceptable Use Policy to ensure partnership and safety compliance between home and school.